Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 You can also stay warm by enjoying the countless indoor activities such as the Cup Noodle Museum in Yokohama, teamLab Planets in Tokyo, unbeatable views over Tokyo from Shibuya Sky, Ohara Museum of Western Art in Kurashiki, Peace Memorial Museum in Hiroshima, Studio Ghibli Museum in Mitaka, Samurai & Ninja Museum in Kyoto, 21st Century Museum of Contemporary Art in Kanazawa… the list goes on!
 There is bound to be a museum or two to suit your interests.

-I would say any destination is a wonderful place to visit during winter in Japan, but there are a few that really stand out for different reasons.
+I would say any destination is a wonderful place to visit during Japanese winter months, but there are a few that really stand out for different reasons.
+Here are some of the best winter destinations in Japan I’ve personally visited:

 Gala Yuzawa, Niigata

 Having only heard about the perfect snow day trip a few weeks before my visit, I took a chance and made the journey – and it was so worthwhile!
-Gala Yuzawa has to be one of the easiest day trips from Tokyo in winter.
+Gala Yuzawa has to be one of the easiest Tokyo winter day trips.

 Located just 1 hour 50mins northwest of Tokyo on the Joetsu shinkansen (bullet train) lies a winter wonderland called Gala Yuzawa Snow Resort.